-The main question I get asked as a full time voice actor is how do I get started in voiceover?
+The main question I get asked as a voice actor is how do I get started in voiceover?

 So how ’bout it, Melanie?
 Tell us your secret!

 Seriously, if you wanted to know the one thing nobody else knows, stop reading because I can only disappoint you from here.
 However, if you’re interested in voiceover here are some beginner’s tips for getting started.